• Skip to primary navigation

 This cake is moist and holds together well.
 It's best eaten sliced into squares and eaten without any frosting or extra topping.
 Because this cake holds together so well, it can be eaten right out of hand - no need for a plate or a fork.
 This cake is perfect for packing into school lunches!

-We have two cherry trees; a bing cherry tree and a sour or tart pie cherry tree.
-I used the bing cherries in cherry muffins but for this snack cake I used the tart cherries.
+We have two cherry trees; a Bing cherry tree and a sour or tart pie cherry tree.
+I used the bing cherries in cherry muffins and in a cherry crumble, but for this snack cake I used the tart cherries.

 Pie cherries

-Pie cherries or sour cherries are a tart cherry that are usually a bright red color.
-Pie cherries are softer and juicier than a sweet cherry.
+Pie cherries or sour cherries are tart cherries that are usually a bright red color.
+Pie cherries are softer and juicier than sweet cherries.

 A pile of pie cherries on a white board.